ni/nidevlabs/ExamplePlugins/README.md

 ﻿# NI Dev Labs
 ## Example Editor Extension Plugins

-This project contains several examples which extend the editor
+This project contains several examples which extend the editor:

 1. ExampleCommandPaneContent - Implements several comments which extend right click menus, and the right rail of several nodes
 2. ExampleDiagram - A simple Diagram editor without any semantics
 3. ExampleDocument - A simple text editor which uses the SourceModel file format for persistence